soypat/godesim/README.md

 Wrangle non-linear differential equations while writing maintainable, simple code.

+Note: [gonum/exp](https://github.com/gonum/exp) is still in early development but offers a more flexible and lightweight alternative to `godesim`'s full fledged simulator.

 ## Why Godesim?

 ODE solvers seem to fill the niche of simple system solvers in